baeowsky/valorant-rpc/README.md

    ```

 ## Usage

-- **If VALORANT is not running:** The program will launch it for you
 - **If VALORANT is already running:** Just start the program and the Discord presence will activate

 The program runs in the system tray and updates your Discord status automatically.